parrt/msds501/notes/planning.md

 <img src=plans/rainfall-average-plan.png width=600>

-## Exercises

-### Noisy rainfall sensor data
+## Noisy rainfall sensor data

-**Exercise**: How can we handle the situation where the rainfall sensor is noisy and can spuriously generate some negative numbers?
+We can add the final complexity to the rainfall problem: The rainfall sensor is noisy and can spuriously generate some negative numbers.
 What should we change in our program work plan?
-Hint: it helps to write out the sample input-output pairs.
+Well, it helps to write out the sample input-output pairs.

 The goal is to reuse as much possible, so we should ask ourselves: "*How can we reduce this new problem to one that we have already solved?*"  The answer is to filter out any negative numbers before giving it to the rainfall average plan.
 So, all we have to do is add a single operation to the "clean data" step in the overall program outline.
 It helps to think about such data manipulation visually: